GyulyVGC/sniffnet/CONTRIBUTING.md

 ## Do you intend to propose a whole new feature or an improvement of an existing feature?

 All proposals to enlarge or improve Sniffnet are warmly welcomed, join the discussion and don't hesitate to share your thoughts!

-## None of the above?

-In case you wish to contribute in a different way, you can consider help me by writing a ```lib.rs``` file or some tests on the application.

-That'd be amazing!